-Whereas, a test scenario is generally a one line statement describing a feature of application to be tested.
+Whereas, a test scenario is generally a one-line statement describing a feature of the application to be tested.
 It is used for end to end testing of a feature and is generally derived from the use cases.

 Let’s now see the difference between the two –

 |A test case contains clearly defined test steps for testing a feature of an application.||A test scenario contains a high level documentation, describing an end to end functionality to be tested.|